top of page

 Or voiceless gasps

-Fathers peek out, scampering for food or passageways
+Scampering for food or passageways

-Two lost and three remaining.
+Two lost and three remaining

-Three springs in three villages,
+Three springs in three villages

-and a girl’s wildflower hill delights
+And a girl’s wildflower hill delights

 Surrogate village classrooms